 To ensure that activities are linked to current and future scientific direction, InterConnect is using a number of exemplar research projects.

 These address research questions of aetiological and public health interest, and therefore serve to engage researchers in the approach.
-They enable is to understand and address the real-life issues that affect implementation and use of the tools and infrastructure we are developing.
-Our first exemplar research questions are:
+They enable us to understand and address the real-life issues that affect implementation and use of the tools and infrastructure we are developing.
+Our first exemplar research questions were:

 - What is the association between physical activity during pregnancy on neonatal adiposity?

 - What is the association between fish intake and incidence of type 2 diabetes?

 Collaborative groupings formed around these questions and the research is either published or being written up for submission.
 Further research questions relating to diet are also in progress.

 A new exemplar project relating to diet is being initiated in 2020: